awez/amirrajan.github.com/_posts/2013-08-01-the-microsoft-manifesto.md

 - **Taking a conservative view towards non-Microsoft open source as high risk**, over a more progressive view of open source

-- **Frameworks officially supported by Microsoft's (approved for technical support via the MSDN Licence's technical support incidents)**, over frameworks supported by other communities/individuals
+- **Frameworks officially supported by Microsoft (approved for technical support via the MSDN Licence's technical support incidents)**, over frameworks supported by other communities/individuals

 - **Tools that fully and seamlessly integrate with Visual Studio**, over tools that are IDE independent